Bank's Fisher sees strong chance of another recession

 While noting the uncertainties for the outlook, Fisher saw the biggest danger in inflation falling too far.
 "The big risk for us is that a significantly weak economy would push us back into deflation and that's the really tricky problem to get out of once you get there," he said.

-With the government's hands tied by its pledge to erase a budget deficit of some 10 percent over the next 5 years, the onus to boost growth has been on the Bank.
+With the government's hands tied by its pledge to erase a budget deficit of some 10 percent over the next 5 years, the onus to boost growth has been on the BoE.

 "I think that the overall combination of a tight fiscal policy and loose monetary policy is the right one for the country at the moment," Fisher said.